Skip to content

 MCP server capability.

-Uses the model’s builtin MCP server support when available, connecting directly via HTTP when it isn’t.
+Uses the model’s native MCP server support when available, connecting directly via HTTP when it isn’t.

 Attributes